 - 5.2.1 All staff, volunteers and visitors have a responsibility to report any concerns about the welfare and safety of a child and all such concerns must be taken seriously (Appendix A).
-If a concern arises all staff, volunteers and visitors must: - Speak to the DSL or the person who acts in their absence - Agree with this person what action should be taken, by whom and when it will be reviewed - Record the concern using our safeguarding recording system CPOMS - If they do not have an active CPOMS account, they will share their concerns directly with their line manager or a safeguarding team member who musty record it on their behalf. - This concern is then shared with the safeguarding team.
-Our mental health lead is also notified if a mental wellbeing concern is raised.
-Prior to a referral being made, if possible, the incident is discussed between 2 members of the team and next steps decided and roles allocated.
+If a concern arises all staff, volunteers and visitors must: - Speak to the DSL or the person who acts in their absence - Agree with this person what action should be taken, by whom and when it will be reviewed - Record the concern using our safeguarding recording system- CPOMS - If they do not have an active CPOMS account, they will share their concerns directly with their line manager or a safeguarding team member who musty record it on their behalf. - This concern is then shared with the safeguarding team. \The mental health lead is also notified if a mental wellbeing concern is raised. - Prior to a referral being made, if possible, the incident is discussed by the safeguarding team and next steps decided and roles allocated. - KCSiE flowchart 'Actions where there are concerns about a child' and 'What to do if you're worried a child is being abused'.